Hiking in Uganda: Best Mountains to Climb

 Uganda is the perfect place to take your travels one step at a time.
 From stunning mountain landscapes to roaming the savannah, Uganda is a hiker’s paradise.
 Read our guide to the best hikes, treks, and even triathlons Uganda has to offer.

-As a quick note – you’ll need to continue renting your vehicle from Roadtrip Uganda when you hike and camp overnight.
+As a quick note – you’ll need to continue renting your vehicle from Roadtrip Africa when you hike and camp overnight.

 If you’re not an experienced hiker, there are other shorter, non-technical walks that still offer beautiful views and scenery.
 Regardless of which route you choose, you’ll enjoy mountain views, different vegetation zones, and a diverse array of animals.
 This park is home to around 70 different mammals and nearly 220 bird species – some which can only be found in this mountain range.